 The traditional Muslim Eid feast.
-It’s prepare with milk, sevai, with generous amount of dry fruits like Almond, Raisin, Pista, Chironji (Cuddapah almond) and Cashewnuts.
+It’s prepared with milk, sevai, with a generous amount of dry fruits like Almond, Raisin, Pista, Chironji (Cuddapah almond) and Cashewnuts.
 It was thick, creamy and a perfect start off any meal.

 Next, in Khaaras (starters) we had, Dhoongaar Samosa:

-(Smoked Lamb Kheema Samosa), served with lemon slice and green chutney.
+(Smoked Lamb Kheema Samosa), served with a lemon slice and green chutney.
 The Lamb was mince and marinate in Indian spices.
-Further cook with spring onions, mint leaves, coriander, green chilies and Garam Masala.
+Further cook with spring onions, mint leaves, coriander, green chillies and Garam Masala.
 It’s rich in taste with each bite, making you want to have more.

 Chicken Fried Drumsticks:

-This is my personal favorite from the lot.
-It is serve in a unique glass with Thousand islands Mayonnaise as the base, topped with lettuce then Chicken drumsticks.
-The chicken is marinate in ginger, garlic and is serve with green salad.
+This is my personal favourite of the lot.
+It is served in a unique glass with Thousand islands Mayonnaise as the base, topped with lettuce then Chicken drumsticks.
+The chicken is marinated in ginger, garlic and is served with a green salad.

 In the main course we had; Mutton Kari and Jeera Rice.

-The Mutton curry has distinct flavor, the mutton is cook perfectly.
+The Mutton curry has a distinct flavour, the mutton is cook perfectly.
 The Jeera rice is load with fried onion and curry leaves.
-One bite and you know that it’s different then your regular mutton curry yet delicious.
+One bite and you know that it’s different than your regular mutton curry yet delicious.

 For Mithaas (desserts) we had the Pineapple Halwa:

-The Halwa is cook with Pineapple, Sugarville syrup and vanilla cake and garnish with generous amount of mawa.
-It’s not very sweet or heavy, and can be enjoyed thoroughly.
+The Halwa is cook with Pineapple, Sugarville syrup and vanilla cake and garnished with a generous amount of mawa.
+It’s not very sweet or heavy and can be enjoyed thoroughly.